kanhq/a2a-app/assets/data/code.md

 /**
  * Enc action
  *
  * this action is used to do crypto/encoding transform, */

 export type EncAction = {
-  /** is this action encrypt/encoing or dencrypt/decoding  */
+  /** is this action encrypt/encoding or decrypt/decoding  */
-  isDec?: boolean
+  isDec?: boolean;
   /** chan of encrypt/encoding to perform, you are preferred to combine multiple enc task in one action.
-   * each methed can be one of:
+   * each method can be one of:
    * - base64 : do base64 encoding/decoding
    * - base64url : do base64 url safe encoding/decoding
    * - hex : hex encoding/decoding